ec-jt/linux-6.9.0/README.md

 # Kernel flags not enough to get rebar working - *machine specific fix, gating required*
+## BUG: Enabled IOMMU to fixed gpu firmware wedge bug (absorbs fault at loss but adds latency resulting in loss of 10% token speed)
+## TODO: Adjust resource_size_t with custom sizes for each bridge and update forced_np_size and enabke streamops/peermem for optimal performance
+Realfix:
+Adujust resource_size_t to 230 or set custom sizes for each bridge by updating forced_np_size function

+Free up MMIO by removing GPU HD audio functions not just disabling and removing
 ### root windows 80:03.1 needs 240M unless AST VGA is removed or replace a GPU with a NIC on the root complex, others need 228M
 ### NP freed by removing BMC VGA (AST) (20MB), SATA AHCI and USB: ASM1042A + AMD xHCI (4MB) and Switchtec mgmt functions